 - Health and safety

 - Fraud awareness

-UNBC employees will move towards working remotely, wherever possible.
-Chairs and Unit leads are given the flexibility to develop and implement plans that are right for the unit.
+UNBC employees are working remotely, wherever possible; given evolving public health requirements, no firm date for a return to campus for employees is known.
+Chairs and Unit leads have the flexibility to develop and implement on-campus and remote work plans that are right for the unit.
 Plans should consider operational needs, technical requirements, and our employees’ individual circumstances.

 We are not requiring employees to work from home, although this may change depending on guidance provided by Northern Health, the Provincial Health Officer (PHO), and the Ministry of Advanced Education, Skills and Training.

 If you have questions or concerns regarding implementing remote work plans, Human Resources will be able to guide you and will continue to develop additional information to support these efforts.
 Please send any questions or concerns to firstname.lastname@example.org.

 When working remotely under these exceptional circumstances, unit leads, chairs, and staff are encouraged to consider the following:

 - Develop a work schedule following the spirit of the principles for remote working established by the University.